hydrodynamicstability/statquotes/README.md

 ## Data

-- "Without data, everyone is an expert."
+- "[F]or without data, everyone is an expert.
+Issues that generate great disagreement and controversy are usually those where little factual data exist."

   - Ronald D. Snee (1986)